Federico-Ciuffardi/GodotTouchInputManager/README.md

 | any gesture               | any_gesture  | signal_name, InputEvent                                |

 ## Custom Input Events
 The purpose of these is to provide a InputEvent for the inputs that are not considered by the built-in InputsEvents.
+When a gesture is detected [`_input(InputEvent event)`](https://docs.godotengine.org/en/3.1/classes/class_node.html#class-node-method-input) will be called with the input event associated to the detected gesture as the `event` parameter.

 ### InputEventScreenPinch